serper/LoRaWANCH341/README.md

 ## Dependencies

-- libch341-dev (for CH341 communication)
+- libusb-dev (for CH341 communication)
 - libjson-cpp-dev (for JSON configuration parsing)
 - libspi-dev (for SPI communication)
 - libopenssl